 Steve Morrisette There are three main elements that warrant close consideration in a gentleman’s or lady’s sartorial choices.
 These are fit, fabric and style.
-Fit is overwhelmingly the most important.
-It actually deserves more attention than the other two combined.
-This is because fit has the most profound effect on our visual impression and our […]Read more
+Fit is overwhelmingly the most important. […]Read more

 Smokingpipes.com UpdatesWatch for Updates Twice a Week

 - June 6, 2023 Pipes Magazine Radio Show Episode 560

 Welcome to The Pipes Magazine Radio Show Episode 560!
 Our featured interview tonight is with Jon David Cole.
 JD is the Owner/Tobacconist at The Country Squire in Jackson, MS, and he is the former co-host of the podcast, Country Squire Radio, which ended their 10-year run earlier this year.
 There was a big event to close out the show that we’ll hear about, as well as JD’s first experience as a vendor at the recent Chicago pipe show.
 At the top of the show, we’ll have an extended “Pipe parts” discussion with two user submitted questions – one about aging tobaccos and if there’s any difference between topped and non-topped tobaccos related to aging, and the other asking for suggestions on how to slow one’s pipe puffing cadence.

 - June 1, 2023 Looking Ahead, Far, and Near